navapbc/template-application-nextjs/app/README.md

   - `npm run format`: Formats all files
   - `npm run format-check`: Check files for formatting violations without fixing them.

-It's recommended that developers configure their code editor to auto run these tools on file save.
+Optionally, configure your code editor to auto run these tools on file save.
 Most code editors have plugins for these tools or provide native support.

 <details>
   <summary>VSCode instructions</summary>

 1. Install the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions.
-2. Add the following to a `.vscode/settings.json` file:
+2. Add the following to a `.vscode/settings.json` file, in whichever directory you open in VSCode (root or this directory):

    ```json
    {